sum1won/summod/README.md

 Bandar Archer: 18->17 gold

-Summon Dakini: 50->66 slaves (Applies to Lanka, Bandar Log, Patala)
+Summon Dakini: 50->66 slaves (applies to Lanka, Bandar Log, Patala)

-Samanishada: 35->30 slaves; pathlevel 0-2
+Samanishada: 35->30 slaves, pathlevel 0-2

 Sandhyabalas: summons 3->4

-Lanka's indie priests have 2.5X upkeep costs.
+*Lanka's indie priests have 2.5X upkeep costs.
 Will not display until turn after recruitment.
 Indie flavor text changed to reflect this.

 ##### Yomi, Oni Kings

 ##### Hinnom, Sons of the Fallen
 Kohen: douse 1, basecost -10, leadership 80->40  gold 240->225

-Ba'al 455 gold-> 430
+Ba'al: 455 gold-> 430

-Melqarts 485 gold->460, not cap only
+Melqarts: 485 gold->460, not cap only

-Rephaite Warriors 115 gold -> 100
+Rephaite Warriors: 115 gold -> 100

-horites throw rocks
+Horites: +throw rocks

 ##### Ur, The First City
-Ur pretenders automatically heal all afflictions while at the capital.
+*Ur pretenders automatically heal all afflictions while at the capital.

 Elegist is now +3 instead of +1, making them 4X as effective instead of 2X.

-PD is less garbage, and includes sirrush, great lions, and more Enkidu of better quality.
+*PD is less garbage, and includes sirrush, great lions, and more Enkidu of better quality.

 You can now recruit more foreignrec and swamprec troops at your capital.